usa-npn/rnpn/cran-comments.md

 ## R CMD check results

-There were zero ERRORs, zero WARNINGs, and two NOTEs.
-One note is unable to verify current time which is out of our control.
-The other note is about possible invalid URLs, however we tested that all URLs worked.
+There were zero ERRORs, zero WARNINGs, and Zero NOTEs.

 ## Downstream dependencies